jgwest/gitops-repository-template/README.md

 # Dev Environment -------------------------------------------------------------

 # Create the target namespace
-kubectl create namespace my-environment
+kubectl create namespace my-namespace

 # FYI: Output the K8s resources that will be applied for the environment
 kustomize build components/componentA/overlays/dev

 # Apply the resources (then wait a moment)
-kustomize build components/componentA/overlays/dev | kubectl apply -n my-environment -f -
+kustomize build components/componentA/overlays/dev | kubectl apply -n my-namespace -f -

 # Retrieve the routes of the components
-kubectl get routes
+kubectl get routes -n my-namespace

 # You should now be able to access the Route, and see the environments variables output by that Route.
 # Notice that RESOURCE_ENVIRONMENT env var matches the environment name, 'dev'.